-Any injury requiring treatment will be recorded in the Minor Incidents Book in the first aid cupboard.
+Any injury requiring treatment will be recorded on accident sheets in the first aid cupboard.

 In the case of head injuries or any injury which requires treatment from a doctor, the Headteacher or First Aider must be informed prior to contacting parents.